COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/index.md

 </div>
 <br>

+If you would like to reference this work, please cite <a href="https://arxiv.org/abs/2201.06527">our paper.</a>

 You can also find here the recording of an informal live discussion which we had on June 12th about the findings of our reports:
 <a href="https://www.youtube.com/watch?v=aMLsLJQ8G2Y" style="font-size:25px;"> [Link to live discussion]</a>.